jatcwang/doobieroll/README.md

-Object Relational Utility for Scala
+# Object Relational Utility for Scala

-Conversion from Tuple3[DbParent, DbChild, DbGrandchild] => Parent

-where Parent is

-case class Parent(
-  id: ParentId
-  children: List[Children]
-)
+## TODO

+- Option
+- Arbitrary amount of children for a parent type
+- Test / document deduplicating behaviour (when there are two children types)